Diam0ndz/Diam0ndz-Deathrun/README.md

   - Number of rounds a T has to spend before getting switched back to CT(Default: 3)
 - dr_autoctrespawn
   - Sets whether CTs should respawn if there are no Ts(Default: 1)
+- dr_queuesystem
+  - Sets whether the queue system should be used(Default: 1)
 ## To-Do
 - [ ] Detection for when a T evades being a T by leaving and coming back